camunda/camunda-docs-manual/content/user-guide/security.md

 This page looks at Camunda BPM from a security perspective.
 It provides an overview over how to secure a Camunda installation.
 In order to secure a Camunda installation, Camunda itself must be configured correctly and it must be integrated correctly into its _environment_.
-It is also explained how the security of Camunda BPM is being maintained.
+It is also explained how the security of Camunda BPM is continuously maintained.

 # Maintaining the Security

-The security of the Camunda BPM platform is a top priority.
+The security of Camunda BPM is a top priority.
 It is constantly being maintained.
-The security of the areas listed in the overview below is ensured based on common industry bestpractises.
-Therefore the development is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) and others.
+The security of the areas listed in the next section is ensured based on common industry best practises.
+Thus, the development of Camunda BPM is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) and others.

 ## Dealing with Security Issues and Vulnerabilities